 Contact the institution for information.

-Be prepared for a career as a teacher in the public or private sector, leading to senior positions such as a head of curriculum, or roles with central school administration such as policy adviser or curriculum officer or principal.
-Graduates may also work in training settings in industry and government, outdoor education, adult literacy, libraries, educational research, education policy, or consultancy.
+Griffith University graduates are in demand and find employment in the independent, Catholic and State education systems in Queensland as well as nationally and overseas.
+You will be prepared for a career as a teacher in the public or private sector which can lead to senior positions such as a head of curriculum or positions with central school administration such as policy adviser or curriculum officer or principal.
+Your education degree can also lead to many other areas of work.
+Rather than teaching in schools, you could choose to follow a different pathway and work in training settings in industry and government, outdoor education, adult literacy, libraries, educational research, education policy, or consultancy.

 The Bachelor of Education is accredited by the Queensland College of Teachers (QCT).

 41/2 years Full time or 9 years Part time